rspdev/learningPixi/README.md

 This happens because of the way your computer's GPU (Graphics Processing Unit) decides how to round fractional pixels values.
 Should it round them up or down?
 This will be different for each GPU.
-Leaving 1 or 2 pixels spacing around images on a tilseset makes all images display consistently.
+Leaving 1 or 2 pixels spacing around images on a tileset makes all images display consistently.

 (Note: If you have two pixels of padding around a graphic, and you still notice a strange "off by one pixel" glitch in the